awsdocs/aws-kms-developer-guide/doc_source/programming-aliases.md

 The `Remove-KMSAlias` cmdlet doesn't return any output\.
 To verify that the command was effective, use the [Get\-KMSAliasList](https://docs.aws.amazon.com/powershell/latest/reference/items/Get-KMSAliasList.html) cmdlet\.

 ```
-# Delete an alias for a CMK
+# Delete an alias for a KMS key

 $aliasName = 'alias/projectKey1'
 Remove-KMSAlias -AliasName $aliasName